05st/fino-website/docs/getting-started/hello-fino.md

 ```

 ## Some more
-While writing a *Hello, Fino!* program is fun, let's try exploring some more.
-Specifically, let's extend our program to take in user input, in the form of a name, and then output a greeting.
+While writing a *Hello, Fino!* program is fun, let's try exploring some more of the language.
+Specifically, let's extend our program to take in user input in the form of a name, and then output a greeting.

 As before, create a new file, name it whatever you want, and give it a `.fn` file extension.
 Edit the file and write the following few lines of code:
 ```(jsx title="greeting.fn" showLineNumbers)